 Check the strength and level of the installation ground so that the unit will not cause any operating vibration or noise.

 Fix the unit securely by means of foundation bolts in accordance with the foundation drawing.

-Prepare four sets of anchor bolts, nuts, and washers (field supply) as follows:
+Prepare 4 sets of anchor bolts, nuts and washers (field supply) as follows:

-a Make sure not to cover the drain holes of the bottom plate of the unit.
+a Make sure not to cover the drain holes.